-The common riposte is that it’s not the collapsing of the nuclear family that we should blame.
-Rather, the institutional structures are blameworthy insofar as they famish black families by deprivation of the economic possibilities to maintain a nuclear-family.
+The common riposte is that it’s not the collapse of the nuclear family that we should blame.
+Rather, the institutional structures are blameworthy insofar as they famish black families by deprivation of the economic possibilities of maintaining a nuclear family.
 Marian Wright Edelman makes this famous argument.
-Instead of framing the discussion around individual mothers/fathers responsible for rearing children, the (unforgivable) group oppression is emphasised.
-Of course, these groups were framed by Edelman as living in generic, ill-defined, and never-to-be-analysed “families”.
+Instead of framing the discussion around individual mothers/fathers responsible for rearing children, the (unforgivable) group oppression is emphasized.
+Of course, these groups were framed by Edelman as living in generic, ill-defined, and never-to-be-analyzed “families”.

 Hymowitz offers great commentary on Edelman’s argument.
-While Edelman sees the collapsing ghetto family as a welcome occurrence, people see it “as a kind of natural event, like drought, beyond human control and judgement”.
-This only shored up the increasingly long-standing attitudes in the West towards Black people.
-Such attitudes de-autonomise Black people and view their behaviours as products of a predominately white-controlled super-structure.
+While Edelman sees the collapsing ghetto family as a welcome occurrence, people see it “as a kind of natural event, like drought, beyond human control and judgment”.
+This only shored up the increasingly long-standing attitudes in the West toward Black people.
+Such attitudes de-autonomize Black people and view their behaviors as products of a predominately white-controlled super-structure.

-It seems to be uncontroversial—and rightly so—that there are unacceptable racial biases that have become institutionalised.
-Toxic white hang-ups have infected almost every aspect of the Western political social structure.
+It seems to be uncontroversial—and rightly so—that there are unacceptable racial biases that have become institutionalized.
+Toxic white hang-ups have infected almost every aspect of the Western political, and social structure.
 Yet, abandoning the either/or position seems to be a necessary move for effective mobility within the Black community.
 The problem is that both sides of the debate have become co-opted by political movements.
 The effort to dismantle institutional racism is co-opted by the Left.
-The effort to expound personal responsibility—to condescendingly get our “houses in order” if you will—becomes the rallying call of the Right.
+The effort to expound personal responsibility—to condescendingly get our “houses in order,” if you will—becomes the rallying call of the Right.

-The emergence of an increasingly bloated underclass and the ghettoisation of the Black community presents two problems.
+The emergence of an increasingly bloated underclass and the ghettoization of the Black community present two problems.
 First, it plays into the hands of a margin of white people who still brood over racist ideals.
-Second, it mobilises a political system that transfigures white-enlightenment ideals of racial subtypes.
-Additionally, it goes so far as to tokenise the Black community.
+Second, it mobilizes a political system that transfigures white-enlightenment ideals of racial subtypes.
+Additionally, it goes so far as to tokenize the Black community.
 The political system evoked here is Marxism.

 Out with Capitalism and in with Marxism

-Before an effective dialectic can be offered, readers will surely be asking at this point: “what even is racism anyway?”
-An intractable problem no doubt, are we to define racism adhering to an institutional understanding?
-In which case, only white people can be racist.
+Before an effective dialectic can be offered, readers will surely be asking at this point: “What even is racism anyway?”
+An intractable problem, no doubt, but are we to define racism adhering to an institutional understanding?
+In this case, only white people can be racist.
 After all, adhering to the idea of cultural hegemony, white people are the ones with power.
-Or is it, instead, how UNESCO defines in it their 1967 statement on Race and Racial Prejudice?
+Or is it, instead, how UNESCO defines in it its 1967 statement on Race and Racial Prejudice?
 In it, we see racism defined as “arranging groups hierarchically in terms of psychological and cultural characteristics that are immutable and innate”.
 Following this definition, racism means attributing innate inferior and superior character traits to human groups.

-Erik van Ree in his Marx and Engel’s Theory of History: Making Sense of the Race Factor makes an important point regarding racism.
-Classically understood, “racism works under the assumption that certain superficial phenotypical characteristics such as skin colour are hereditarily correlated with inferior or superior character traits”.
-Yet, skin-colour types of groups, such as ethnicities or even social classes, are subject to “racialisation” also.
+Erik van Ree, in his Marx and Engel’s Theory of History: Making Sense of the Race Factor, makes an important point regarding racism.
+Classically understood, “racism works under the assumption that certain superficial phenotypical characteristics such as skin color are hereditarily correlated with inferior or superior character traits”.
+Yet, skin-colour types of groups, such as ethnicities or even social classes, are subject to “racialization” also.
 This explains why people brandish the term “racism” in such a conceptually all-encompassing way.
 Showing hostility towards a social class can, and often does, result in the term “racist” being brandished.

-Racism as we know it in the West, which is to say the major historical movements that define who we are in the 21st century, has its roots in the Enlightenment.
-Carl Linnaeus, the Count of Buffon, and Johann Friedrich Blumenbach and Carl Linnaeus are two notable figures who, following in the footsteps of Georges Cuvier, use skin-colour variations to classify human beings.
-Here, humanity finds itself categorised by certain character traits and afforded hierarchical ranks.
-White people occupy the top (of course) and Black people occupy the very bottom.
+Racism as we know it in the West, which is to say, the major historical movements that define who we are in the 21st century, has its roots in the Enlightenment.
+Carl Linnaeus, the Count of Buffon, Johann Friedrich Blumenbach, and Carl Linnaeus are two notable figures who, following in the footsteps of Georges Cuvier, use skin-colour variations to classify human beings.
+Here, humanity finds itself categorized by certain character traits and afforded hierarchical ranks.
+White people occupy the top (of course), and Black people occupy the very bottom.

-In the work’s third volume, compiled by Engels from texts written in 1863–1867, Marx notes that “under the influence of numerous different empirical circumstances, natural conditions, racial conditions, extrinsic historical influences etc., the same economic basis […] can become operative in endless variations and shades [emphasis added]”.
-A few pages later we see Marx writing, “The possibility of a degree of economic development is given here, though of course depending on favourable circumstances, hereditary racial character, etc”.
+In the work’s third volume, compiled by Engels from texts written in 1863–1867, Marx notes that “under the influence of numerous different empirical circumstances, natural conditions, racial conditions, extrinsic historical influences, etc., the same economic basis […] can become operative in endless variations and shades [emphasis added]”.
+A few pages later we see Marx writing, “The possibility of a degree of economic development is given here, though of course depending on favorable circumstances, hereditary racial character, etc.”.
 The important point we should extract here is that the production system is established upon certain “natural conditions”.

-People often argue that “race” as used in 19th-century parlance doesn’t refer to what it does today.
-In which case, it could be argued that I am committing an informal fallacy of quoting out of context.
+People often argue that “race,” as used in 19th-century parlance, doesn’t refer to what it does today.
+In this case, it could be argued that I am committing an informal fallacy of quoting out of context.
 The word “race” once referred to any sort of human collective–nations, inhabitants of a particular region, or even social classes.
-Thus, it shouldn’t be viewed as significant that within Marxism there are various instances of the term “race”.
+Thus, it shouldn’t be viewed as significant that within Marxism, there are various instances of the term “race”.
 Viewing the imputing of the term “racist” can thus hardly be convincing.
-The crux, however, is that the human groups to which Marx and Engels are referring to as “races” are defined as having specific biologically-defined identities.
+The crux, however, is that the human groups to which Marx and Engels are referring as “races” are defined as having specific biologically-defined identities.
 Additionally, these biologically defined identities resulted in differing economic potential.

-Engels went as far to observe in Origin of the Family that the rich meat and milk diet of the “Aryans and Semites” might explain the “superior development of both races”.
+Engels went as far as to observe in Origin of the Family that the rich meat and milk diet of the “Aryans and Semites” might explain the “superior development of both races”.
 Erik Van Ree offers judicious commentary here.
-He remarks that Marx and Engels are quite explicit in highlighting that the productivity of labour and general economic development hinges on a country’s racial conditions: “some races would be more naturally capable of boosting production than others”.
+He remarks that Marx and Engels are quite explicit in highlighting that the productivity of labor and general economic development hinges on a country’s racial conditions: “Some races would be more naturally capable of boosting production than others”.

 The Black community, Marxism and BLM

-We’re worthy of emancipation, according to Marx, not because of some natural human rights, but because we’ve become capable of emancipation.
+We’re worthy of emancipation, according to Marx, not because of some natural human rights but because we’ve become capable of emancipation.
 What should we in the Black community and the diaspora supporting BLM think of this?
-If they find some time to unbraid themselves from fashioning more single-parent Black families by disrupting the nuclear family (pun intended), they’ll realise they occupy a strange position.
-It would be vexing, and a huge feat of mental gymnastics, to depreciate any integral standing as both a Marxist and a proud member of the Black community.
+If they find some time to unbraid themselves from fashioning more single-parent Black families by disrupting the nuclear family (pun intended), they’ll realize they occupy a strange position.
+It would be vexing and a huge feat of mental gymnastics to depreciate any integral standing as both a Marxist and a proud member of the Black community.
 I’m surely going out on a limb here, but my Black brothers and sisters have been hoodwinked into an inherently racist philosophy.

 It’s easier to unwittingly cleave to a monolithic movement than carp at “minor” theoretical discrepancies.
-The fine print is that the foundations of Marxism postulate that only through ratifying the white identity can we as Black people stand on an equal footing as white people.
-This belies the credibility of BLM co-founder Patrisse Cullors who laughably refers to herself and her fellow organisers as “trained Marxists.”
+The fine print is that the foundations of Marxism postulate that only through ratifying the white identity can we, as Black people, stand on an equal footing as white people.
+This belies the credibility of BLM co-founder Patrisse Cullors who laughably refers to herself and her fellow organizers as “trained Marxists.”
 The academisation of Black issues appears to only ratify white Marxist doctrine.